tidymodels/tidypredict/README.md

     ##
     ##  All results are within the difference threshold

-The `threshold` is reduced to 1e-16 to see the response of a "failing" test.
+The `threshold` is reduced to 1e-16 to see the response of a “failing” test.

 ``` r
 test_predictions(model, include_intervals = TRUE, threshold = 0.0000000000000001)